 If possible, the parties should include a review clause in any undertakings given, so that they can be adjusted to other authorities' demands.
 For example, in the (admittedly old) Shell/Montecatini case, the European Union required divestiture of one holding in a joint venture to protect one technology, while the United States required divestiture of the other linked to a rival technology.
 Fortunately, the parties were able to go back to the European Union for review and revise their EU undertaking in light of the US one.80

-As illustrated in some of the case studies in Section II, above, MOFCOM often takes longer than other agencies to review complicated transactions.
-As such, early contact with MOFCOM is advisable.81
+As illustrated in some of the case studies in Section II, the Chinese process often takes longer than others.
+As such, early contact with (now) SAMR is advisable.81

 Finally, as is so often the case in international situations, the parties and the authorities concerned need to be resourceful and flexible to work out practical solutions.82 Generally, such solutions are manageable with willingness, creativity and patience.

 1 John Ratliff and Frédéric Louis are partners and Cormac O'Daly is special counsel at Wilmer Cutler Pickering Hale and Dorr LLP (WilmerHale).
-With thanks to Virginia Del Pozo for her assistance with this chapter.
+With thanks to Virginia Del Pozo for her assistance.

 2 For example, the EC relied on cooperation with multiple foreign antitrust authorities in 55 per cent of all cases it investigated in 2016 to 2017, including merger and antitrust cases.
 See MLex report of 4 May 2018.